-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Remove caster wheel from caster forks. - c) Remove seal guards from the wheel hub. - d) Remove one of the spacer nuts from the axle assembly in the caster wheel.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - Remove caster bolt and caster wheel from caster fork.
+Remove seal guards from the wheel hub. - c) Remove one of the spacer nuts from the axle assembly in the caster wheel.
 Note that thread locking adhesive has been applied to lock the spacer nuts to the axle.
-Remove the axle (with the other spacer nut still assembled to it) from the wheel assembly. - e) Pry out seals, and inspect bearings for wear or damage and replace if necessary.
+Remove the axle (with the other spacer nut still assembled to it) from the wheel assembly.

-FIGURE 8 CASTER WHEEL ASSEMBLY
+FIGURE 9 CASTER WHEEL ASSEMBLY

-- f) Pack the bearings with NGLI grade #1 multi-purpose grease. - g) Insert (1) bearing, (1) new seal into the wheel.
+- d) Pry out seals, and inspect bearings for wear or damage and replace if necessary. - e) Pack the bearings with a NGLI grade #1 multi-purpose grease. - f) Insert (1) bearing, (1) new seal into the wheel.